jmetev1/practice/frontend/README.md

 1. Make sure you have [node.js](https://nodejs.org) installed (it's open source and available on all major platforms)
 2. Open a command prompt or a terminal in this directory (where you cloned this repo), run `npm install`.
 This will download dependencies needed to build the scripts for the page into the `node_modules` folder relative to this directory.
 3. Run `npm start`.
 This will build the scripts, start a local test web server, and open your default browser to [`localhost:1337`](http://localhost:1337/).
-4. It is using [webpack](https://webpack.js.org/) to build the scripts and bundle it for the browser.
-If you don't know what that is, don't fret.
-All you need to know is that any changes you make within the `public` folder will automatically build.
-You should be able to make a change, refresh the page, and see the results.
-5. Open the project folder in your favorite text editor ([VS Code](https://code.visualstudio.com/) is our favorite).
+4. Open the project folder in your favorite text editor ([VS Code](https://code.visualstudio.com/) is our favorite).

 ## The Situation